 It is important to understand this concept in dressmaking as it affects whether the garment skims over your body, or hangs away from it giving a more boxy look.

 Check the Pattern Suggestions

-Before you start, always check the pattern suggestions for fabric choices.
+Before you start, always check the pattern suggestions for fabric choices in regards to fabric drape.
 This should give you some indication of where to start.

 Many of the Treasurie patterns will specifically state whether the fabric should have drape and give multiple fabric suggestions to steer you in the right direction.

 Choosing Fabric Drape That Flatters